progressivetech/docker-civicrm-buildkit/README.md

 # CiviCRM Buildkit Docker Image #

 ## Summary ##
-Builds a completely self-contained container that runs [CiviCRM Buildkit](https://github.com/civicrm/civicrm-buildkit) via MySQL, Apache, PHP and SSH).
+Builds a completely self-contained container that runs [CiviCRM Buildkit](https://github.com/civicrm/civicrm-buildkit) via MySQL, Apache, PHP and SSH.
 It manages services using runit.

 The civicrm-buildkit directory is available on the host and in the container.